TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 ===============
 Version 4.0:
--Added new quests from Ariosh, Rigaldo and Liedel -Added new quest alternative for "Order of the Black Lotus" -Added new encounters to "The Traveler's Gem" and "Borland's Spicy Secret" -Added new area "The Fighting Pits" accessed via Diomedes at the Gorgon's Eye -Added new area "The Gorgon's Den" accessed via Meredia at the Gorgon's Eye -Added new area "The Black Market" accessed via Thalia at the Baldur's Gate thieves guild -Added new portraits to all characters
+-Added new quests from Ariosh, Rigaldo and Liedel -Added new elements to all of Rigaldo's previous quests -Added new area "The Fighting Pits" accessed via Diomedes at the Gorgon's Eye -Added new area "The Black Market" accessed via Thalia at the Baldur's Gate thieves guild -Added new portraits to all characters
+-Added Liedel as a joinable NPC
--Added more background NPCs to the Gorgon's Eye hideout -Added City Watch officers throughout Beregost
+-Added City Watch officers throughout Beregost
 -Added various new items
--Added new thief traps as useable items
 -Added NPC interjections
--Moved previous guild vendors and Danika(now Naga) to the Black Market area -Revised quest progression
+-Revised quest progression
 -Revised all dialog
--Adjusted reward for weekly guild profits
+-Adjusted all quest rewards
--Adjusted reward for "No Honor Among Thieves" -Adjusted "Bombs over Beregost" fight to play nicer with SCS -Nerfed various weapons
+-Adjusted "Bombs over Beregost" fight to play nicer with SCS -Adjusted journal entries and item descriptions -Nerfed various weapons
 -Fixed Counterfiet Coin quest item
--Fixed "Thief's Compendium" books to grant correct bonuses -Fixed missing icon for "Kerykeion: Medusa's Bite" -Fixed and revised journal entries and item descriptions
+-Fixed "Thief's Compendium" books to grant correct bonuses -Fixed missing icon for "Kerykeion: Medusa's Bite"

 Version 3.3:
 -Added pickpocket component